 The fact that this application could be applied to technologies as diverse as motorcycle repair, medical device management and industrial hardware is part of the beauty of it – You can apply the technology displayed at Thing Event to an almost unlimited number of industries.

 Thinking about the implementations of this type of AR integration really got me excited, a few major benefits I can see are:

 - No language barriers – If you look at the KTM Racing demo while it does carry English subtitles in the application you can quite easily understand the instructions just by looking at the visuals.
-You could ship product all over the world with a simple AR enhanced visual set of commands.
+You could ship products all over the world with a simple AR-enhanced visual set of commands.

 - Centralized support – I imagine having a central server handling the distribution of the AR application (If it’s done wirelessly) can eliminate many of the problems current hardware manufactures have with version control for technical documentation.

 - Reduction of Waste – Can you imagine if instead of having pages and pages of instructions in different languages printed and included with a product you could simply scan a QR code and you could be given a full up-to-date visual instruction on how to do anything related to the product.
 Imagine getting furniture from IKEA and scanning a QR code with your IKEA App and watching your furniture pieces come together in your living room in real-time, you just follow the visual prompts.

 - Harvesting Knowledge & Reducing Training Time – As industries change and grow inevitably people will move on, retire or simply be unable to perform the tasks they were able to do before.
 Currently, unless someone does a thorough exit interview or the employee is amazingly diligent with documentation so much knowledge and experience is lost forever.
 By capturing experienced people doing tasks and relaying it back through AR visuals you have that persons’ knowledge in your organization forever.